omnibs/best-order/README.md

 The original problem dealt with different price tiers for different quantities (50 shirts are cheaper per unit than 10), payment condition discounts (cash on delivery is cheaper), and shipping discounts depending on order size (very big orders pay no shipping), so complexity was waaay worse.

 I built this simplified version of it because I wanted to discuss with people how to solve it.
-I have no idea how good my solution was and I'd like to learn more.
+I have no idea how good my original solution was and I'd like to learn more.
+I'll put my solution here later.

 I'm not 100% sure the best algorithm for this simplified scenario would be good for the real one, but we'll find out.